alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 ### 2. Deploy the banner

-Choose one of the following methods.
+The banner is deployed by running a rake task in Static.
+This task stores the banner information in Redis, which modifies the page template used by frontend apps.
+Choose one of the following methods:

 #### EC2: Running a Jenkins Job

-The data for the emergency banner is stored in Redis.
-Jenkins is used to set the variables.
+A Jenkins job can be used to run the rake task.

 1. Go to the Jenkins task:
    - [Deploy the emergency banner on Integration](https://deploy.integration.publishing.service.gov.uk/job/deploy-emergency-banner/)